wgroeneveld/brainbaking/content/teaching/_index.md

 disableList: true
 ---

-> I cannot teach anybody anything, I can only make them think. - Socrates
+> I cannot teach anybody anything, I can only make them think. <span>Socrates</span>

 Transforming knowledge into well-digestible material is <i class='fa fa-lightbulb-o'></i>&nbsp;<a href="/">my mission</a>.
 The best way to learn something is to teach it, and I fully agree with that quote.
 It makes me come outside my comfort zone to break down something I _think_ I know really well into abstract concepts to be able to redefine something together with eager learners.